Provincetown Hotel, Travel and Directions

 Provincetown and Cape Traffic Report

-Traffic is a nightmare after holiday weekends and on Sundays in July and August.
+Traffic is a tough after holiday weekends and on Sundays in July and August.
 Leave in the early morning or late afternoon to avoid back-ups at the bridges.
-Or better yet, stay an extra night or take the ferry.
+Or better yet, stay an extra night or take the ferry if you can.

 Route 6, which runs the length of Cape Cod, tends to be busiest on the weekends, and especially at the start and end of the weekend.
 If you must travel on these peak days, try to go against the flow by leaving early in the morning or late at night.

-If you do choose to drive all the way into Provincetown, there are both private and public parking options, but neither is free.
-Parking can be tough in Ptown, so it is a good idea to stay overnight at a location where you can park your car.
+Parking can be tough in Ptown, so it is a good idea to choose lodging where you can park your car.

-The town’s main parking lot is located at the western base of MacMillan Pier off of Commercial Street.
+The town’s main parking lot is located on MacMillan Pier off of Commercial Street.
 For information about current parking rates in the towns’ lots, call the Provincetown Parking Department at 508.487.7050.